dfsp-spirit/brainview/README.md

 Alternatives to `brainview`:

 - If you want a full brain visualization package for Python that allows you to plot morphometry data in various ways and in publication quality, you should definitely have a look at [PySurfer](https://pysurfer.github.io/).
-- If you have to use Matlab instead of Python for whatever reason, I can recommend [SurfStat](http://www.math.mcgill.ca/keith/surfstat/).
+- If you have to use Matlab instead of Python, I can recommend [SurfStat](http://www.math.mcgill.ca/keith/surfstat/).
+It can do way more than visualization: it also features terms which allow you do conveniently formulate GLMs and it has support different mothods to detect clusters and correct for multiple comparisons.

 ## License